robyftp/Tree/README.md

-## Did you hear the one about the guy with the broken hearing aid?
-Neither did he.
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.